-And in thy seed shall all the nations of the earth be blessed; because thou hast obeyed my voice. [emphasis added]
+In your seed all the nations of the earth shall be blessed, because you have obeyed My voice. [emphasis added]

 And Paul clarifies things in Galatians 3:16:

 Now to Abraham and his Seed were the promises made.
 He does not say, "And to seeds," as of many, but as of one, "And to your Seed," who is Christ. [emphasis added]